jporeilly/IIoT-Core--Demo/02--Foundry/deploy_foundry-2.3.md

 ## <font color='red'>Deploy Hitachi Vantara Foundry Platform 2.3</font>

+Hitachi Foundry is a framework for the rapid development, curation, and management of service-oriented software solutions.
+Foundry makes it easy for developers to build and share custom capabilities, and simple for customers to flexibly deploy and manage them.

+* Hitachi Vantara Employees:
-* Download the [Hitachi Vantara Foundry Platform 2.3](https://repo.wal.eng.hitachivantara.com/ui/native/foundry-generic-release/2.3.0) images and Charts.
+Download the [Hitachi Vantara Foundry Platform 2.3](https://repo.wal.eng.hitachivantara.com/ui/native/foundry-generic-release/2.3.0) images and Charts.

 * Deploy OpenEBS storageclass